m-bock/purescript-transit/README.md

 <table><thead><tr><th>State</th><th></th><th>Message</th><th></th><th>State</th></tr></thead><tbody><tr><td>DoorOpen</td><td>⟶</td><td>Close</td><td>⟶</td><td>DoorClosed</td></tr></tbody><tbody><tr><td>DoorClosed</td><td>⟶</td><td>Open</td><td>⟶</td><td>DoorOpen</td></tr></tbody></table>
 <!-- PD_END -->

 Each row shows one valid transition: which state you start in, which action you take, and which state you end up in.
-Notice that invalid actions—like trying to open an already open door—simply don't appear in the table.
+Notice that invalid actions — like trying to open an already open door — simply don't appear in the table.

 Now let's see how we represent this in PureScript code.